BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_15.md

 !img("zcell141.png")

 Head up - it's time to fight illusions.
-You get relationship points depending on if you're right.
+You get relationship points depending on if you're right, and your party Pokemon will take damage if you are wrong.

 **Relationship Point Choices**:
 - Choose the correct Erick (+6 Erick)